robertwaredev/scripts/docs/The Most Important Tool for Creative People.md

 In music production, the rules of how *things* and attributes are presented and managed are not so structured, so we have to get a little more creative to set up areas in our DAW that serve as dedicated contexts for accomplishing certain workflows where a context isn't already built into the software to do that thing.
 Like one for managing our low frequency content, for example, or controlling all of our FX from one spot.

 We want a relationship between our kick and our bass that improves the low-end frequencies of our song’s mix.
 The sounds of the kick and the bass are the *things* we're working with.
-We know that the kick and bass are related by several *attributes,* but one most importantly, that being that both the kick and the bass are *low frequency audio.* Our *condition* is that they should both positively contribute to the overall low frequencies of the song when playing at the same time.
+We know that the kick and bass are related by several *attributes*, but one most importantly, that being that both the kick and the bass are *low frequency audio.* Our *condition* is that they should both positively contribute to the overall low frequencies of the song when playing at the same time.
 We’ll use this condition to guide the formation of the desired relationship between the kick and bass.

 ---